Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 dirty.clear_all();
 ```

 Each flush computes the byte range from the region base, multiplies by element stride, and calls `queue.write_buffer`.
 The returned `SyncStats` records ranges and total bytes for instrumentation and alloc-gate tests.
 A frame with no changes issues zero `write_buffer` calls.

-Three dirty masks exist per cell: transforms, instance-infos, and slots.
-The transform and instance-info masks are marked by write calls and compaction.
-The slot mask is marked only by the boundary scan.
+A cell carries one dirty mask per mirrored column, held in a dense table indexed by `ComponentId`, plus one dedicated mask for the slot mirror.
+The column masks are marked by write calls and by compaction.
+The slot mask is different: it is marked only by the boundary scan, never by a write.
+Section 3.3 covers why that asymmetry is the whole point.

 ### 3.3 The self-healing slot mirror